- CustomLinks_2

-The Physical Ability Test applies to our fully commissioned law enforcement rangers – Park Rangers 2 and 3s.
-Park Rangers 1s and 4s are not fully commissioned and are not required to pass the physical ability test as a condition of employment.
+The Physical Ability Test only applies to our fully commissioned law enforcement rangers – Park Rangers 2 and 3.
+Park Rangers 1 and 4 are not fully commissioned and not required to take the PAT as a condition of employment.

-Commissioned Park rangers have many unique responsibilities, some of which can be physically demanding and dangerous, including law enforcement activities.
-A park ranger’s capability to perform these functions can affect personal and public safety.
-Physical fitness underlies a park ranger’s ability to perform many aspects of the job.
+Commissioned Park Rangers have many unique responsibilities including law enforcement activities, some of which can be physically demanding and dangerous.
+A Park Ranger’s ability to perform these tasks can impact personal and public safety.

 Purpose

-This test measures the muscular strength/endurance of the upper body muscles in the shoulders, chest, and back of the upper arms (the triceps) used in high intensity self defense and arrest simulation training.
-This is important for use of force involving the pushing motion i.e., breaking ones’ fall to the ground, use of the baton, etc.
+This test measures the muscular strength/endurance of upper body muscles in the shoulders, chest, and back of the upper arms (the triceps) used in high intensity self-defense and arrest simulation training.
+This is important when exerting force involving the pushing motion i.e., breaking one's fall to the ground, use of the baton, etc.

 Procedure